 The end of the year is quickly approaching.
 It’s always such a busy time, especially for those of us in accounting.
-Not only do we have the distractions of holiday dinners, decorating and shopping, but we have to remember these Microsoft Dynamics AX accounting year-end closing procedures that we only do once a year.
+Not only do we have the distractions of holiday dinners, decorating and shopping, but we have to remember these Dynamics 365 for Finance and Operations year-end closing procedures that we only do once a year.

 |Year-End Prepper Tip #1: Create annual reminders in your Outlook calendar.
 Include each of these steps.|

 - What did you do last year?

 - How do I not forget again next year?

 Don’t panic!
 We are here to help.
 Here are the 5 critical Microsoft Dynamics AX year-end closing procedures: